 People who have traveled to South Africa talk about it – and keep talking about it.
 Before visiting South Africa, we asked ourselves, ‘what in the world could make people rave about it so much?’
 And then we visited the Mother City.
 It is a modern, worldly city with an appeal that keeps visitors coming back again and again.
 While the many Cape Town attractions can fill your days, it’s also a great city for just living in the moment.

 Many of the top attractions have banded together in a marketing initiative called the Cape Town Big 6 with slickly produced brochures touting the Cape Point, Groot Constantia vineyards, the Kirstenbosch National Botanical Garden, Robben Island, Table Mountain Cableway and the waterfront district.

 No visit to the cape is complete without riding the Table Mountain Cableway (Cable Car).
 Table Mountain’s sandstone face forms a dramatic backdrop for the city and dominates the skyline where you are in the city.
 The Table Mountain National Park is populated with unique plantlife not found anywhere else on Earth.

 The Victoria & Alfred Waterfront is the front porch of the city.
 Early visitors and settlers came by sea, so this wharf area was their first stop.
 It is not only one of the top Cape Town attractions with over 23 million visitors annually, but the V&A Waterfront is also the most visited attraction in all of Africa.

 This area has a large mall, numerous restaurants, several hotels and serves as the launching point for Robben Island tours.
 It’s nearly impossible to visit Cape Town and not visit the waterfront.
-One of our favorite things to do in Cape Town was visit the massive food market called the Market on the Wharf – two floors of vendors selling fresh, made-to-order lunches from burgers and salads to ethnic and exotic foods.
+One of our favorite places was visit the massive food market called the Market on the Wharf – two floors of vendors selling fresh, made-to-order lunches from burgers and salads to ethnic and exotic foods.